SimonXYH/LBM-Fluid-Simulation/README.md

 This layer is responsible for:
 - computing equilibrium distributions
-- applying the BGK collision operator
-- reconstructing density and velocity from `f_i`
+- calculating density and velocity from `f_i`

-Importantly, `FluidState` knows nothing about its neighbors.
+`FluidState` knows nothing about its neighbors.

 ---